rickstc/semi-secret-santa/README.md

 3. Any shuffle that violates the exclusion rules is discarded.
 4. The loop finds the `(Skip Count + 1)`-th valid shuffle and locks it.
 5. The final URL contains the `Year`, the `Offset` (which determines the shuffle), and the encoded `Groups`.
 A secure link also includes a hashed token (`t`).

+## 🤖 Attribution and AI Assistance

+**The logic, core functions, and overall structure of this script were developed and refined with significant coding assistance from the Gemini model (Google).**

+This repository serves primarily as documentation of a successful iterative design and debugging process, and demonstrates the author's ability to:
+* Define clear functional requirements and user interfaces.
+* Specify complex exclusion algorithms and cryptographic seeding methods.
+* Conduct thorough debugging and refactoring of generated code (as demonstrated across multiple iterations).